airbnb/lottie-web/README.md

 **bodymovin.searchAnimations()** -- looks for elements with class "bodymovin" **bodymovin.registerAnimation()** -- you can register an element directly with registerAnimation.
 It must have the "data-animation-path" attribute pointing at the data.json url

-See the demo folders for examples or go to http://codepen.io/airnan/ to see some cool examples
+See the demo folders for examples or go to http://codepen.io/airnan/ to see some cool animations

 ## Alerts!